 Pace: The wonderful thing about bicycling is that there’s no timetable to follow.
 Without a strict schedule, the ride itself, ‘getting there,’ is the point and the accomplishment of the day.
 Whether you go with a guided cycling tour with a group or venture out self-guided, the pace is perfect for spontaneous stops for snacks or views or conversations with locals.
 We love the observation (author unknown) that looking out a train window is like watching a movie; biking is like being in the movie.

 Fitness: It feels good to move!
 Biking is manageable at nearly ever fitness level.
 You don’t have to be a jock to be able to pedal along.
 Our first Europe bike tour was just four months after my meniscus surgery on both knees.
 No problem.
 In fact, the riding was a welcome way for me to stay active without stress.

 Food: We love to eat, and food tastes better when you are physically active.
 Of course, being in the culinary cradle of Europe makes for tasty meals, too.

-Service and support: No matter what level of touring you choose, a good bike tour company will be sure you are well taken care of.
+Service and support: No matter what level of touring you choose, a good bike tour company will be sure your cycling holidays are as easily as possible.
 As independent travelers, we love knowing that while we’re riding the logistics are covered.
 You can usually choose your lodging, from four-star hotels to quaint guest houses.
 The tour sees that you're booked into your preference (although be warned, all small towns don't necessarily have a luxury hotel.)
 Many meals are included, and we’re armed with a ton of recommendations for sightseeing and restaurants.
 The routes are carefully selected.
 Plus…our favorite perk?
 Luggage is carried onto the next stop, so we are light on our bikes.